 Evaluate open-ended answers

 The goal of any job interview is to get to know the candidate and see if their skills, experience, and mindset match what the organization is looking for.
 Asking open-ended questions helps provide a more accurate picture of who they are and how they think.
-Such inquiries can help identify risk factors or areas where the applicant may be lacking before hiring them.
+Such inquiries and recruitment methods can help identify risk factors or areas where the applicant may be lacking before hiring them.

 Understand their goals